erhauser/bioschemas-ghpages-markup-tutorial/README.md

 ### Try it out

-Try and modify the markup to describe a source code of your own.
+Try and modify the markup describing a dataset you have created using `bioschemas:Dataset`.
+You can also describe a source code of your own.
 If you have not created a release yet, use only `schema:SoftwareSourceCode`.
 If you have a release or if you prefer, you can omit the markup for the source code and use only `bioschemas:ComputationalTool` for your release.
-Or you can provide some markup describing a dataset you have created for this you would use `bioschemas:Dataset`.
+See the [original lesson](https://github.com/zbmed-semtec/bioschemas-ghpages-markup-tutorial) for more software details, if you have time.

 Are you interested in using Bioschemas markup for real on your web pages?
 [Join the community](https://bioschemas.org/community/howtojoin), you can send questions to the mailing list or more informally on the Slack channel.